meysam81/meysam81/README.md

 Hello, and welcome to my profile 👋

-I am a Senior Site Reliability with 7+ years of experience managing production workloads using automation and orchestration.
+I am a Senior Site Reliability Engineer with 7+ years of experience managing production workloads using automation and orchestration.

 I write technical contents on the [Developer Friendly Blog][dev-blog] using the knowledge and expertise I've gathered over the years.